MonetCarriere/Project-DevOps/README.md

 To remove multipass from your Mac machine run: brew uninstall --zap multipass

-To transfer file from local to vm: multipass transfer /
+To transfer file from local to vm, cd to Project-DevOps and run the following command: multipass transfer installJenkinsInVm.sh mos-vm:/home/ubuntu/installJenkinsInVm.sh

 #Understanding Jenkins